 Preterm birth is the leading cause of infant death worldwide, but its causes are largely unknown.
-During the early COVID-19 lockdowns, dramatic reductions in preterm births (up to 90% in Denmark) and very low birth weight (70% in Ireland) have been reported.
+During the early COVID-19 lockdowns, dramatic reductions in preterm births (up to 90% in Denmark) and very low birth weight (70% in Ireland) were reported.

 Lockdowns have dramatically impacted maternal workload, access to healthcare, hygiene practices, and air pollution – all of which could impact preterm birth rates and might affect pregnant women differently in different regions of the world.

-The iPOP Study will examine these trends globally as the pandemic continues, to understand the underlying cause(s).
+The iPOP Study examined these trends globally as the pandemic continued, to understand the underlying cause(s).

-The global iPOP study will investigate the impact of pandemic lockdowns on preterm birth and stillbirth, and assess the underlying causative factors.
+The global iPOP study aimed to investigate the impact of pandemic lockdowns on preterm birth and stillbirth, and assess the underlying causative factors.

 - Is this (really) happening everywhere? – We will assess preterm birth and stillbirth rates around the world to determine if changes during the pandemic lockdown are real and consistent globally, or show regional variation.